solana-mobile/solana-mobile-doc-site/docs/marketing/comarketing-guidelines.md

 ## Best Practices for Co-marketing

-These are the best practices to plan out your co-marketing campaign.
+These are the best practices to plan out a co-marketing campaign for the Solana Mobile community.

 ### 1. Understand Solana Mobile's restrictions and guidelines